 Representing a transaction-based ratio, the net initial yield (NIY) reflects the annualised current passing rent minus non-recoverable property expenses, divided by the property valuation plus the incidental acquisition costs typical in the respective market.
 The NIY is one of the essential measurable variables for the investment market.
 It describes the typical price level of a logistics region.
 The lower the posted figure, the more attractive and pricey the location.
 The reported prime yield rates refer to properties let on long-term leases (e.g. of 10 years), sound property standards (alternative use options), and warehouse areas of more than 10,000 sqm.
 They represent stabilised yield figures that ignore outliers and thus fail to reflect the absolute peak figures of a given market.

-The posted new logistics facilities include all new-built logistics and transshipment properties, normally for the period under examination, 2011 through 2015, and in some cases for 2016, too.
-Expressly not covered by the term are redeveloped or restructured vintage properties.
+The posted new logistics facilities include all new-built logistics and transshipment properties, normally for the period under examination, 2012 through 2016, and in some cases for 2017, too.
+Expressly not covered by the term are redeveloped.
 Neither are manufacturing plants or other commercial properties covered by the term.

 This term was coined by the e-commerce industry, and complements terms like multi-channel and cross-channel marketing as well as no-line commerce and everywhere commerce.
 It signifies a business model that maximises customer experience by making a retailer’s entire assortment available via any sales channel (be they stationary or online).